Return to Rowing Guidance - COVID-19 Strategic Framework V5.2 - Updated 2 April 2021

 - Coxing equipment (e.g. cox boxes) should be used to avoid the need for shouting but equipment (including lifejackets) should not be shared between different coxes wherever possible.

-- Where it is unavoidable to share equipment, the cox boxes should be cleaned between uses and a record of what equipment has been shared and by whom should be maintained.
+- Where it is unavoidable to share equipment, it should be cleaned between uses and a record of what equipment has been shared and by whom should be maintained.

 - Coxes must sanitise their hands before touching cox boxes, life jackets or boats and again when these are put away.